 Today, a significant gap exists between literary publishers and strictly religious publishers.
 Literary publishers occasionally publish books of spiritual depth, but few, if any, set out to do so as a mission and raison d’être.
 Religious publishers, on the other hand, tend to publish work that offers little appeal to readers outside a particular ideological group.
 Orison Books is a non-profit literary press that aims to address this gap through its focus on the life of the spirit from a non-ideological standpoint.

 Orison Books seeks to be broad, inclusive, and open to perspectives spanning the spectrum of spiritual and religious thought, ethnicity, gender identity, and sexual orientation.

 Orison Books will serve as a home for writers and readers of all backgrounds, religious or non-religious.

-Orison Books titles have been reviewed in Publishers Weekly, Foreword Reviews, Booklist, Chicago Tribune, The Jewish Review of Books, The Millions, The Rumpus, Lit Hub, The Washington Independent Review of Books, The Rumpus, Pleiades, Beloit Poetry Journal, and many other places.
-Poems from our books have twice been featured in The New York Times Magazine and our books have won a Foreword INDIES Book of the Year Award and the Texas Institute of Letters’ Bob Bush Memorial Award, and also have been named finalists for The Kate Tufts Discovery Award, The National Jewish Book Award in Poetry, The New Mexico Book Award in Poetry, and The Paterson Poetry Prize.
+Orison Books titles have been reviewed or featured in Publishers Weekly, Poets & Writers, Foreword Reviews, Booklist, The Chicago Tribune, The Jewish Review of Books, The Millions, The Rumpus, Lit Hub, The Washington Independent Review of Books, Pleiades, River Teeth, Beloit Poetry Journal, and many other places.
+Poems from our books have twice been featured in The New York Times Magazine, and our books have won a Foreword INDIES Book of the Year Award and the Texas Institute of Letters’ Bob Bush Memorial Award, and also have been named finalists for The Kate Tufts Discovery Award, The National Jewish Book Award in Poetry, The New Mexico Book Award in Poetry, and The Paterson Poetry Prize.